OpenM-Project/mcdoc.github.io/docs/learn.md

 This page is focused on the Bedrock Edition of Minecraft.
 However, it can be used for other apps that use the same licensing system as Minecraft for Windows 10/11.
 :::

 We all unlock Minecraft using 3rd-Party Softwares (listed [here](/bedrock/windows#minecraft-for-windows)).
-Now you wonder, how do they work?
-Well, this page is for you!
-But before that, lets define what the methods these 3rd-Party Softwars use.
+If you wonder how they work, this page is just for you!
+But before that, lets define the methods these 3rd-Party Softwars use.

 ## Methods